goauthentik/authentik/website/integrations/services/zulip/index.md

 - `authentik.company` is the FQDN of the authentik install.
 - `<application slug>` is the slug you have set for this application (i.e 'zulip')

-Create the application and saml provider on Authentik.
+Create the application and saml provider on Authentik, making sure the Service Provider Binding is set to `Post`.

 ## Zulip Configuration